Cisco IOS Switch RTR STIG Version Comparison

 This check's original form is available here.

-The Cisco switch must be configured to have Cisco Express Forwarding enabled.
+The Cisco switch must be configured to implement message authentication for all control plane protocols.